smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 ### SCANOUTQ Application Example

 This example of using the SCANOUTQ command relies on the flow chart above and explains how each element of the flow chart is used.
-There are examples that would not need the Captured Data Response Rules, such as the report balancing example that is explained in the **IBM i LSAM** online help.
+There are examples that would not need the Captured Data Response Rules, such as the report balancing example that is explained in the **IBM i LSAM** documentation.
 But in most cases, the Response Rules define the actions that will be performed as each Scan Rule captures some data from a report.

 #### Purpose